bernhardAxonIvy/doc/source/engine-guide/configuration/system-database/password-encryption.rst

       :linenos:

 ..
 Warning::
-    If you configure an own AES secret key after you have already stored technical passwords for external system then those passwords can no longer be decrypted and are useless.
-You have to reconfigure all those passwords again!
+    If you configure your own AES secret key after you have already stored technical passwords for external systems then those passwords can no longer be decrypted and are useless.
+You have to recreate all those passwords again!